 The proposed Harbor, Water and Sewer Fund Group budgets are in separate City Council Resolutions included as Attachment A-8 and A-11, respectively, and total \$833,716,144.
 The Board of Harbor Commissioners adopted the budget for the Harbor Department by minute order on May 28, 2019.
-The Board of Water Commissioners adopted the budget for the budget for the budget for the Board of Water Department by Resolution on June 13, 2019.
+The Board of Water Commissioners adopted the budget for the Water Department by Resolution on June 13, 2019.